You're running the roadmap. Everyone wants a different version of it.

 What we work on

-The six challenges that define the CPO role at a startup or scaleup.
+Three challenges that define the CPO role at a startup or scaleup.

 - Roadmap prioritisation under pressure Sales wants the enterprise deal feature.
 Engineering says the infrastructure needs work first.
 The CEO read a competitor's blog post and now wants a pivot.
 How to hold a coherent product strategy when everyone is pulling in different directions — and how to communicate your decisions without losing the room.